electricimp/ImpFactoryHAL/README.md

 # impFactory Hardware Abstraction Layer

-Use the impFactory_005 table to access the hardware pins and uart objects.
+Use the impFactory_005 table to access the hardware pins and uart objects for imp005 based impFactory hardware.

 ## impFactory_005